keonnk/Casino-Bot/README.md

 # Casino Bot
-A discord bot that can play coinflip, blackjack, and roulette againts users.
+A discord bot that can play blackjack, roulette, and coin-flip against users.

-Implemented using discord.py
+Implemented in TypeScript using discord.js and Drizzle ORM with PostgreSQL

-To-do (in order of priority):
-- Add currency betting to blackjack
-- Add double down feature for blackjack
-- Add !help commands
-- Improve card visualization for blackjack
-- Add a card value count for blackjack

-Possible features in the future:
-- Split functionality for blackjack